stefaan-coussement/Tab/doc/topics/a-basic-callback.md

 Compared to the example in [A Basic Tab][topic-a-basic-tab], in this example:

-* [counter.defer( encapsulatedCallback )][ref-tab.prototype.defer] creates a new callback function, binding `counter` to the encapsulated callback.
+* [Tab.doDefer( counter, encapsulatedCallback )][ref-tab.do-defer] creates a new callback function, binding `counter` to the encapsulated callback.
 This new deferred callback, when executed, will
 *  `counter` with the return value of the encapsulated function, and a notification will be sent to all subscribers of `counter`.
 In the case an error is thrown in the encapsulated function, `counter` is set to the failed state, and a notification will be sent to all subscribers of `counter`.

 However, we can still do better.